 Listening sessions create an opportunities for co-regulation to be experienced and re-established, something many of us didn’t get enough of in early relationships that built our level of emotional and relational safety.

-Occasionally, I may advise short moments of guided, independent listening but this is always in the context of a supported and relational healing process and not something you’ll be left to navigate on your own.
+Occasionally, you may be advised to complete short moments of guided, independent listening but this is always in the context of a supported and relational healing process and not something you’ll be left to navigate on your own.
 Safety is repaired through connection.